Get Behavioral Health Support

 Help for substance use disorder

-• See a therapist or U.S. board-certified psychiatrist
+• See a licensed therapist or U.S. board-certified psychiatrist

-• Get care for your whole family, children included
+• Get care for your adult family members and children ages 13 and up

 More therapists available online

-Your Blue Cross member account can show you specialists who take your plan and offer telehealth services, like virtual counseling.
+Your Blue Cross member account can show you specialists who take your plan and offer virtual mental health services.
 You can narrow your search even more to see those who meet your preferences, like specialists who:

 • Speak your language